filipmilanovic/nba_database/README.md

 To ensure everything runs smoothly, the modules should be run in the following order:

 [cleaning.teams.py](projects/nba/data/cleaning/teams.py) - this automatically writes all team data defined in [classes.py](projects/nba/utils/classes.py) to `nba.teams` in the DB.
+(Instant)

 [scraping.games.py](projects/nba/data/scraping/games.py) - this scrapes daily score data from Basketball Reference within the date range defined in [params.py](projects/nba/utils/params.py) and writes the data to `nba.games` in the DB.
+(~2.5 minutes)

+[scraping.game_lineups](projects/nba/data/scraping/games_lineups.py) - this goes through the box score for each game in `nba.games` and scrapes the lineups for each time, denoting Starters, Bench, and DNP, then writes the data to `nba.games_lineups` in the DB. (~2 hours)

-[scraping.players.py](projects/nba/data/scraping/players.py) - this pulls the entire roster for each game-season combination in the `nba.games`, then scrapes information about each player in the list, then writes the data to `nba.players` in the DB.
+[scraping.players.py](projects/nba/data/scraping/players.py) - this pulls the entire roster for each game-season combination in the `nba.games`, then scrapes information about each player in the list, then writes the data to `nba.players` in the DB. (~5 minutes)

-[scraping.odds.py](projects/nba/data/scraping/odds.py) *(Optional)* - this scrapes game odds from [oddsportal](https://www.oddsportal.com/) on a season by season basis (set in [params.py](projects/nba/utils/params.py)) for seasons existing in `nba.games`, then writes the data to `nba.odds` in the DB.
+[scraping.odds.py](projects/nba/data/scraping/odds.py) *(Optional)* - this scrapes game odds from [oddsportal](https://www.oddsportal.com/) on a season by season basis (set in [params.py](projects/nba/utils/params.py)) for seasons existing in `nba.games`, then writes the data to `nba.odds` in the DB. (~7 minutes for 12 seasons)

-[scraping.game_lineups](projects/nba/data/scraping/games_lineups.py) - this goes through the box score for each game in `nba.games` and scrapes the lineups for each time, denoting Starters, Bench, and DNP, then writes the data to `nba.games_lineups` in the DB.

-[scraping.plays.py](projects/nba/data/scraping/plays.py) - this scrapes the raw play-by-play rows from Basketball Reference for all games that appear within both the nba.games table, and the date range defined in [params.py](projects/nba/utils/params.py), then writes the data to `nba_raw.plays_raw` in the DB
+[scraping.plays_raw.py](projects/nba/data/scraping/plays_raw.py) - this scrapes the raw play-by-play rows from Basketball Reference for all games that appear within both the nba.games table, and the date range defined in [params.py](projects/nba/utils/params.py), then writes the data to `nba_raw.plays_raw` in the DB. (~2 hours)

 [cleaning.plays.py](projects/nba/data/cleaning/plays.py) - this applies logic to all raw play by play rows in `nba_raw.plays_raw` to clean and isolate each individual statistic that happens in a game (e.g. one FGA row becomes multiple rows; FGA, FG Miss/Make, Assist, Block, Rebound), then writes the data to `nba.plays` in the DB.
+(~3 hours)

+[cleaning.plays_players.py](projects/nba/data/cleaning/plays_players.py) - this figures out which players were on the court at any point in time.
+Basketball Reference doesn't show substitutions at quarter/half breaks, so this looks through plays in each quarter, and figures out which players contributed/substituted.
+In some cases, a player plays an entire quarter without any contributions, so the box scores are scraped to figure out where the minutes discrepancies occur.

 ### Analysis & Modelling
 #### Potential analyses